bladechapman/Joust/README.md

 ## To do
 - Make server more scalable by adopting WSGI-nginx architecture
 - Clean up the client code so functions are less exposed
-- Integrate front-end build process, and accommodate robust ES6, LESS, and minification.
+- Integrate front-end build process, and accommodate ES6, LESS, and minification.